Aidan40661224/Portfolio_Aidan/week11_requirements.md

 ## Project work 4

-Week 10 is the third and last week in a series in which the goal is to improve your personal software engineering practice.
-Your portfolio entry has the same general content as last week's, including:

-    A descriptive summary of the issue that you worked on.
-    Snippets from your code with commentary showing how you have used good software design practice.
-    A descriptive summary of the test code that you have written.
-    A reflective summary of any changes that were requested during the code review along with your fixes.
-    A descriptive summary of any issues you found with the code that you were asked to review.
-    A general reflective section that identifies, for example, New things you have realised this week
-        Common problems that can arise in a team development situation How your practice compares to other people's etc.

-Be sure to include links to the original items in the team's GitHub repository.

-In the reflective sections this week, you should highlight ways that you persona practice has improved as before.
-It would also be good to reflect on any improvements that have been made to the agreed team workflow and related procedures.
-Are things working better than they were?
-What further improvements could be made in the future?

 This week I worked on improving my code from previous weeks as I had some outstanding code review changes to be completed.

 In week 9 I added the ability for accomodation status' to be viewed and added to a database, however the capacities were passed as strings.
 Here is how I improved that code by passing them as integers: